 Click on the User Input menu item and it will appear at the bottom of your message thread as I’ve shown above.

-Once it is added, you need to select a “Reply Type” from the drop-down menu as shown below.
+Once it is added, click on the gear icon next to the blue “User Input” bubble (shown below).
+This will load the user input settings.
+You need to select a “Reply Type” from the drop-down menu as shown below.

 Whoops!
 Did I forget to mention you can also collect phone numbers and locations? 😉